Top 10 Pocket UT® Applications

 Ultrasonic thickness testing is used in Waterwall Tube and Fire Tube inspection to detect wall thickness loss, is.
 The Pocket UT® is a portable instrument that meets the requirements to ultrasonically test using any variety of contact single or dual element type transducers.
 The A-Scan display provides confirmation of a good signal response.
 The thickness measurements are data logged all in the same instrument making the Pocket UT® very efficient instrument for boiler tube inspection.

 Flow Accelerated Corrosion Mapping

 Flow Accelerated Corrosion (FAC) is a very serious problem in Power Generation facilities.
 It is an increased rate of corrosion or material dissolution caused by the fast flow of a fluid on an unprotected material surface.
 The pipes and elbows must be tested with ultrasonics to determine remaining wall thickness.
 Currently, this is done with conventional thickness gauges, a time consuming process that provides a limited amount of data.

 EPRI CHECWORKS compatible for Nuclear use

 Nuclear power plants experience leaks and ruptures caused by Flow Accelerated Corrosion (FAC).
 Our Pocket UT® is a tool to assist with this widespread problem within the steam water circuits of power plants.
 The pipes and elbows are tested with ultrasonics to determine remaining wall thickness.
-By using an R-scan single encoded scanner, location data can be stored along with the thickness and amplitude data to be analyzed, showing areas of corrosion.
+By using an RUS Scanner, location data can be stored along with the thickness and amplitude data to be analyzed, showing areas of corrosion.
 The speed and effectiveness of the Pocket UT® enables the inspector to gather more information quicker and easier.

 Bridge Gusset Plate Corrosion Assessment